AusDTO/gov-au-content-guide/_entries/2016-05-04-abbreviations-and-acronyms.md

 **For example**

 > 6kg, 6kJ, 6km/h (not 6kph), 6kW

-Do not use punctuation for eg ie and etc.

-But when starting a sentence use ‘For example … ’ and ‘That is …’

-Do not use NB for note well.

 For honours, awards and distinctions, write the abbreviation without full stops.